-Cognitive behavioral therapy (CBT) may be used to assist the patient in understanding their thoughts, feelings and behaviors as they relate to their substance use.
+- Cognitive Behavioral Therapy: Cognitive behavioral therapy (CBT) may be used to assist the patient in understanding their thoughts, feelings and behaviors as they relate to their substance use.
 The goal is to change faulty thinking patterns that may result in substance use.
 Furthermore, beliefs about one’s diagnosis of schizophrenia can be challenged to reduce feelings of hopelessness that may contribute to substance use.

-The goal of motivational interviewing is to assist a person in identifying the benefits they will receive from change.
+- Motivational Interviewing: The goal of motivational interviewing is to assist a person in identifying the benefits they will receive from change.
 Creating the motivation to change in individuals with co-occurring substance use and schizophrenia can improve treatment compliance and engagement.

-Contingency management can be used to provide incentives for treatment compliance.
+- Contingency Management: Contingency management can be used to provide incentives for treatment compliance.
 For people who have co-occurring substance abuse and schizophrenia, this may include incentivizing abstinence from drug use as well as adherence to antipsychotic medications.